Fort Bragg

 Fort Bragg Housing

 Military housing at Fort Bragg is privatized and operated by Corvias Military Living.
-On base housing is offered in 10 different neighborhoods.
+On-base housing is offered in 10 different neighborhoods.
 Each unique community has its own Neighborhood Manager and a dedicated maintenance team, along with amenities for residents such as playgrounds, picnic areas, and community centers.
+Service members can expect to pay their exact BAH amount to live in one of their homes.
+Communities comprise older and remodeled homes, historic properties, and newly built houses.
+Wait lists are common, but they move relatively quickly because of the number of people who come and go regularly.

 Something to note—although technically part of Corvias Military Housing, Linden Oaks is a very popular neighborhood separate from the main gates of Fort Bragg, about 15-20 minutes away.
-It is a gated neighborhood unto itself, served by DODEA schools (3 elementary and 1 middle) as well as 2 swimming pools, shoppette, and police and fire station.
+It is a gated neighborhood unto itself, served by DODEA schools (3 elementary and 1 middle), 2 swimming pools, Shoppette, and a police and fire station.

 Corvias Leasing Center